(Updated November 2020)

 - You do not need to auto-enrol any Contractor into your workplace pension scheme, if they fall inside the new IR35 rules (as things stand at the moment).

 - Where Client Companies fail to comply with the new IR35 rules they are at risk of financial penalties and/or unpaid tax and NIC bills.
 There is also the possibility of a criminal conviction for failure to prevent tax evasion.
+HMRC have said it will not look at historic information unless there is a reason to suspect fraud or criminal activity.

 - Some commentators believe the ‘immunity’ for small businesses may only be temporary (so it will apply to all private businesses in the future).